jessdaubner/sqlite-flask-api/README.md

 3. Change the method to POST in the drop-down menu, fill-in the request URL (e.g, `http://localhost:5000/inventory`) and hit "Send".

 ### Testing PUT
-1. In the "Headers" tab add a new key-value pair of `Content-Type` and `application/json` in order to set the content-type header to JSON.
+1. In the "Headers" tab, add a new key-value pair of `Content-Type` and `application/json` in order to set the content-type header to JSON.
 2. In the "Body" tab, select the "raw" radio button and add an entry in the format of `{"inventoryId": 56}`.
 3. Change the method to PUT in the drop-down menu and enter a valid request URL (e.g, `http://localhost:5000/inventory/sold/56`) corresponding to the `inventoryId` value in the request body.
 4. Hit "Send" and view the 204 response.
 You can also send a GET request before and after the PUT request for the same `inventoryId` to see the status change from "AVAILABLE" to "SOLD".